oxford-robotics-institute/radar-robotcar-dataset-sdk/README.md

 To use this binary you will need to give permission for the binary to use your credentials.
 When prompted simply follow the instructions (as shown below) by:

-- Going to the url in your browser (opened automatically locally in a browser if run locally)
+- Going to the url in your browser (opened automatically in a browser if run locally)
 - Selecting the Google Account which has been given download access
 - Pasting the verification code back into the prompt